Last Updated on May 31, 2023 by Dave Schoenbeck

 Your goals provide a navigational beacon to help you steer your ship.
 However, a goal that’s too general is more like a lofty ambition.
 SMART goals, on the other hand, provide you with a road map that puts you on the right path.

 SMART stands for Specific, Measurable, Achievable, Relevant, and Time-based.
-If you think about these criteria every time you set a goal for yourself, you’ll automatically eliminate many of the roadblocks that keep most people from achieving their goals.
+If you think about these criteria every time you set a goal for yourself, you’ll automatically eliminate many roadblocks that keep most people from achieving their goals.

 - Deepen my relationships with my friends